 During the period from 2014 through 2018, there was an improvement in terms of reducing the need for external savings (equivalent to the reduction of current account deficit) to finance total domestic investment.
-This positive trend has become even more apparent in 2017 and 2018, with domestic savings representing, 21.6% and 23.0% of GDP, respectively, and external savings representing only 0.2% and 1.4% of GDP, respectively.
-Even though external savings rose to 1.4% of GDP in 2018, domestic savings experienced a significant increase compared to previous years, representing 23.0% of GDP.
+This positive trend has become even more apparent in 2017 and 2018, with domestic savings representing 22.3% and 24.4% of GDP, respectively, and external savings representing only 0.2% and 1.4% of GDP, respectively.